 As a single mother, what are the qualities you look for in a prospective partner?

 I am not looking for one at this moment.
 But I guess that fact that the guy has to be aware that I have responsibilities towards my children and he has to be understanding.
 After my previous marriage, I would definitely prefer if the guy is financially stable and not depend on the woman to provide for the family.

 When nuclear families are the “norm,” how do you build up your own confidence as the head of a single-parent family?

 I have taken over duties as both father and mother from the very beginning of my life as a single mother.
 I have ample support from my mum and my sister.
-They have been my pillar of strength, giving me motivation to be strong.
-In fact I get my confidence from my mum since she has brought both me and my sister up single-handedly when my dad passed on 26 years ago.
+They have been my pillar of strength, giving me the motivation to be strong.
+In fact, I get my confidence from my mum since she has brought both me and my sister up single-handedly when my dad passed on 26 years ago.
 She was 36 then.
 She is a very strong-minded lady.

 What are the perks or upsides of solo parenting?

 I can actually live my life the way I want to, not being oppressed or dictated.
 I can make decisions without fearing how the other half would think.
 I don’t have to be emotionally abused or fear of being used.
 I’m free.

 WeCare for U Project is a community outreach programme by NTUC for single mothers and their children.
 They empower single mothers to build up their emotional and social well-being, so as to stay resilient and achieve financial independence through gainful employment.
 The WeCare Befriender programme: